steve1515/gpibusb-firmware/README.md

 # GPIBUSB Adapter Firmware (Version 6.00)

-The goal of this project is to create firmware for the [@Galvant](https://github.com/Galvant) Industries GPIBUSB adapter containing near full compatibility with the [Prologix GPIB-USB](http://prologix.biz/gpib-usb-controller.html) controller.
+The goal of this project is to create firmware for the [Galvant Industries](https://github.com/Galvant) GPIBUSB adapter containing near full compatibility with the [Prologix GPIB-USB](http://prologix.biz/gpib-usb-controller.html) controller.

 ## Hardware
-GPIBUSB adapter hardware is designed by [@Galvant](https://github.com/Galvant) Industries.
+GPIBUSB adapter hardware is designed by [Galvant Industries](https://github.com/Galvant).

 The associated PCB project can be found at <https://github.com/Galvant/gpibusb-pcb>, and pre-assembled adapters can be purchased at <http://www.galvant.ca/>.